Folland Gnat: India

 Gnats were used again by India in the Indo-Pakistani War of 1971.
 Apart from air defence operations, in the Bangladesh Liberation War, Gnats flew anti-shipping operations, ground attack, bomber/transport escort and close air support operations.
 During the Battle of Boyra the first dogfights over East Pakistan (Bangladesh) took place.
 IAF Gnats shot down two PAF Canadair Sabres and badly damaged one.
 Another dogfight involving a Gnat was over Srinagar airfield where a lone Indian pilot held out against six Sabres, shooting two in the process, before being shot down.
 Gnat pilot Nirmal Jit Singh Sekhon was posthumously honoured with the Param Vir Chakra (India's highest gallantry award), becoming the only member of the IAF to be given the award.

 The Gnat was nicknamed "Sabre Slayer" within the IAF, since most of its combat kills during the two wars were against PAF Sabres – despite the Canadair Sabre Mk 6 being widely regarded as the best dogfighter of its era.
 Tactics called for Gnats taking on the Sabres in the vertical, where the Sabres were at a disadvantage.
 As the Gnat was lightweight and compact in shape, it was hard to see, especially at the low levels where most dogfights took place.
 While the IAF was impressed by the Gnat's performance in the two wars, the aircraft had many technical problems including hydraulics, a temperamental pair of Aden 30 mm cannons which often failed in-flight, significant "bent thrust" on take-off, leading to many aborted take-offs and an unreliable control system.
 To address these failings, the IAF issued a requirement for an improved "Gnat II" in 1972, at first specifying that the new version was to be optimised as an interceptor but then expanding the specification to include ground attack.
 Over 175 of an Hindustan Aeronautics Limited licence-built variant, the HAL Ajeet (ajeet meaning "unconquerable"), were produced in Bangalore.
 The Ajeet, in effect, expanded the IAF's Gnat fleet, and the two types were reportedly phased out in tandem, with their final retirement occurring in 1991.

 Several ex-IAF Folland Gnats have survived, in private hands.
 Some Gnats, including one that had participated in the 1971 war in East Pakistan, were presented to the Bangladesh Air Force.

 United Kingdom

-The first production Gnat T.1s for the Royal Air Force were delivered in February 1962 to the Central Flying School at RAF Little Rissington.
+The first production Gnat T.1s for the Royal Air Force (RAF) were delivered in February 1962 to the Central Flying School at RAF Little Rissington.
 The major operator of the type was 4 Flying Training School at RAF Valley, the first aircraft being delivered in November 1962.
-In 1964 4 FTS formed the Yellowjacks aerobatic team with all-yellow painted Gnats.
+In 1964, 4 FTS formed the Yellowjacks aerobatic team with all-yellow painted Gnats.
 The team reformed in 1965 as part of the Central Flying School as the Red Arrows which operated the Gnat until 1979 as the RAF aerobatic demonstration team.
-On 14 May 1965 the last Royal Air Force Gnat T.1 to be built was delivered to the Red Arrows.
+On 14 May 1965, the last RAF Gnat T.1 to be built was delivered to the Red Arrows.